Nearby the Guayabo National Monument there is a waterfall that will teleport you from the mountain to a paradise with a blink of an eye.

 If you do not have 4 × 4 vehicle it’s best to enter through San Antonio de Santa Cruz of Turrialba.

-Comfortable clothes, trail tennis shoes, sunblock, hat, sunglasses, insect repellent, swimsuit, towel, and a good attitude.
+What to bring?
+Comfortable clothes, trail tennis shoes, sun block, hat, sunglasses, insect repellent, swimsuit, towel and a good attitude.

 On the way there, the landscape is super scenic, so do not hesitate to hit the brakes to take pictures, remember that enjoying the way often plays an equally important role as the destination.